nickyiliwang0000/h/git-and-command-line/github-pages.md

 We're going to do the second one.

 1. Head over to github.com and create a new repository including a README file.
 If you want this site to be a User/Organization page, you need to name your repository like so: `<username>.github.io` or `<orgname>.github.io`.
-Project sites can be named whater you prefer.
+Project sites can be named anything.

 2. Clone the repo to make a local copy: